kenho811/home_data_centre_public_mirror/README.rst

 .. figure:: pics/Data_Platform_Architecture-ETL_Data_Ingestion.drawio.svg
    :alt: Data Ingestion

-For data analytics, I ingest various data sources.
-I store them in the data lakehouse according to the Medallion Architecture (https://www.databricks.com/glossary/medallion-architecture).
-It basically means that data is stored in (i) raw form, (ii) cleaned/riched form and (iii) direclty consumable form by end users.
+For data analytics, I ingest various data sources and store them in the data lakehouse according to the Medallion Architecture.
+This architecture organizes data into three layers: (i) raw form, (ii) cleaned and enriched form, and (iii) directly consumable form for end users.

-The framework I use for scraping the data online is scrapy, a battle-tested python framework with lots of built-in tools to help web-scraping, like auto-throttling, Item pipelines, csv exports.
-All these ingestion programmes run on Apache Airflow, which basically is a cron scheduler on stereoids (with a nice UI).
+To scrape data online, I use Scrapy, a robust Python framework that offers a variety of built-in tools for web scraping, such as auto-throttling, item pipelines, and CSV exports.
+All these ingestion processes are managed by Apache Airflow, which serves as an advanced cron scheduler with a user-friendly interface.

 .. figure:: pics/Data_Platform_Architecture-ETL_Data_Transformation.drawio.svg
    :alt: Data Transformation

-Ingestion raw data is usually just the first step.
-My father needs summary data like the highest and lower price of the month, or rolling directed volume of a stock over the past 30 days and so on.
+Ingesting raw data is usually just the first step.
+My father needs summary data, such as the highest and lowest prices of the month or the rolling directed volume of a stock over the past 30 days.

-To achieve that, I use the below tools.
+To achieve that, I use the following tools:

-- Dbt (Data build tool).
-Dbt is a python framework leveraging on Jinja templating to assist data transformation in a database.
-Via SQL, one creates the logic of transformation in the declarative language and also runs it in situ.
-The benefit is manyfold.
-Not only is the logic easily understandable in SQL (compared to lots of IF-ELSE statements in a procedural language), the data also never leaves the database during transformation.
-With dbt, tt is only doing a `CREATE TABLE as (SELECT <transformation_logic>)` in the database.
+- **dbt (Data Build Tool)**: dbt is a Python framework that leverages Jinja templating to assist with data transformation in a database.
+Users can create transformation logic using SQL, which is both easy to understand and executes directly within the database.
+The benefit is manifold: the data never leaves the database during transformation, and dbt performs operations like `CREATE TABLE AS (SELECT <transformation_logic>)` efficiently.

-- Pure Python.
-While powerful, SQL is not good for row-by-row transformation.
-Also, SQL is an abstraction which does not allow granular control of execution behaviour.
-With python, I can calculate rolling volume in a more memory efficient manner and in small batches.
-In SQL, while possible with window function, it is hard to control the amount of memory required.
+- **Pure Python**: While SQL is powerful, it is not ideal for row-by-row transformations.
+Additionally, SQL abstracts execution behavior, limiting granular control.
+With Python, I can calculate rolling volume in a more memory-efficient manner and in smaller batches.
+Although SQL can achieve this using window functions, managing memory usage is more challenging.